wesc/chess-random-play/README.md

 - [Disservin's chess-library](https://github.com/Disservin/chess-library) (C++)
 - [Jordan Bray's chess](https://github.com/jordanbray/chess) (Rust)

-Run `make clean run` to build and run 100,000 random play simulations, and also output the stripped and compressed executable sizes if applicable.
+Run `make clean run` to build and run 100,000 random play simulations (1,000 in the case of Python), and also output the stripped and compressed executable sizes if applicable.

 ## Benchmarks